tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/contrib.graph_editor.md

 Transformer constructor.

 The following members can be modified:
-transform_op_handler: handle the transformation of a tf.Operation.
+transform_op_handler: handle the transformation of a `tf.Operation`.
   This handler defaults to a simple copy.
 assign_collections_handler: handle the assignment of collections.
   This handler defaults to assigning new collections created under the